openwisp/openwisp-docs/user/configure-device.rst

 2. Flash OpenWRT on a device
 ----------------------------

-If you have a physical OpenWRT compatible hardware, follow the instructions in the `official OpenWRT flashing guide
+If you have a  network device which is compatible with OpenWRT, follow the instructions in the `official OpenWRT flashing guide
 <https://openwrt.org/docs/guide-user/installation/generic.flashing>`_.